Finite Rank Isopairs: INTRODUCTION

 Let $\fp$ be a square free inner toral polynomial.
 Write $\fp=\fp_1\,\fp_2\,...\fp_s$ as a product of (distinct) irreducible factors.
 Then each $\fp_j$ is inner toral.
 In other words, each $Z(\fp_j)$ is a distinguished variety.
 The zero set of $\fp$ is the union of the zero sets of $\fp_j$.
-Let Let $\mathbb{N}$ denote the positive integers.
+Let Let $\mathbb{N}$ denote the non negative integers and $\mathbb{N_+}$ denote the positive integers.